abhishek-rs/dockerized-weatherapp/README.md

 How to run -

+1. Clone the project using `git clone`

-1. Add a keys.js file in the folder /backend and add your OpenWeather API key as shown below -
+2. Add a keys.js file in the folder /backend and add your OpenWeather API key as shown below -

 `const appid = "Your KEY here";`
 `module.exports = appid;`